Amphibious warfare: Industrial era

-In the Mexican–American War, US forces under Winfield Scott launched the first major amphibious assault in US history in the 1847 Siege of Veracruz.
+In the Mexican–American War, US forces under Winfield Scott launched the first major amphibious assault in US history, and its largest amphibious assault until WWII, in the 1847 Siege of Veracruz.

 During the Crimean War of 1853–1856 the anti-Russian alliance launched an Anglo-French amphibious operation against Russia at Bomarsund, Finland on 8 August 1854.

 During the American Civil War of 1861–1865 the United States made several amphibious assaults along the coastlines of the Confederate States.
 Actions at Hatteras Inlet (August 1861) and at Port Royal, South Carolina were the first of many attacks, others occurring on Roanoke Island, NC; Galveston, TX; Fort Sumter, Morris Island and James Island, SC; and several more.
 The largest such clash happened in January 1865 at Fort Fisher—the largest and most powerful fort in the world at the time—which protected the entrance of Wilmington, North Carolina.
 The assaulting force consisted of over 15,000 men and 70 warships with over 600 guns.

 During the American Civil War, the Mississippi Marine Brigade was established to act swiftly against Confederate forces operating near the Mississippi River and its tributaries.
 The unit consisted of artillery, cavalry and infantry with the United States Ram Fleet used as transportation.

 Amphibious warfare during the War of the Pacific of 1879 to 1883 saw coordination of army, navy and specialized units.
 The first amphibious assault of this war took place during the Battle of Pisagua when 2,100 Chilean troops successfully took Pisagua from 1,200 Peruvian and Bolivian defenders on 2 November 1879.
 Chilean Navy ships bombarded beach defenses for several hours at dawn, followed by open, oared boats landing army infantry and sapper units into waist-deep water, under enemy fire.
 An outnumbered first landing-wave fought at the beach; the second and third waves in the following hours succeeded in overcoming resistance and moving inland.
 By the end of the day, an expeditionary army of 10,000 had disembarked at the captured port.